notimewaste/blog/_posts/2017-07-20-Headless-Chrome.md

 ![Not Sure ]({{ site.url }}/images/headless1.png)

-### Why Headless Chrome
+### Why Headless Chrome ?

 * Recently, Chrome added support for a headless flag so it could be started without any GUI.
 Headless Chrome was shipped in Chrome 59.
-* Following this announcement, the creator of PhantomJS even announced that he would be stepping down as a maintainer.
+* Following this announcement, the creator of PhantomJS even announced that he would be stepping down as a maintainer in a <a href="https://groups.google.com/forum/m/#!topic/phantomjs/9aI5d-LDuNE">post</a>.
 * Running smaller tests under headless version of Chrome means that our features specs can be tested in the same environment that most of our users are browsing within lesser time and is also supposed to improve memory usage.
-* This test can be executed for quicker feedback before starting the larger test suites with selenium web-driver over real browsers as visible in below pipeline.we will also share our experiences on using Jenkins pipeline with UI tests in my upcoming posts. <br><br>
+* This test can be executed for quicker feedback before starting the larger test suites with selenium web-driver over real browsers as visible in below pipeline.I will also share my experiences on using Jenkins pipeline with UI tests in my upcoming posts. <br><br>

 ![Pipelines]({{ site.url }}/images/headless2.png)